Extremelyd1/HKMP.VoiceChat/README.md

 - `/vcc device <list|set>` : List of set the used device for either microphone or speaker.
     - `/vcc device list <mics|speakers>` : Lists the available microphones or speakers that can be used with voice chat.
 The IDs given in the output can be used in the `/vcc device set ...` command.
     - `/vcc device set <mic|speaker> <value>` : Set the microphone or speaker to be used for voice chat.
 The value you should supply is one of the IDs from the `/vcc device list ...` command.
+- `/vcc set <setting name> [value]` : Get or set the value of a voice chat client setting.
+The following settings can be used (along with their function):
+    - `microphone_amplification` (aliases: `micvol`, `micvolume`, `micamp`): The amplification that should be applied to the microphone input.
+      Can be a decimal number.
+      Setting this is the same as executing `/vcc volume mic <value>`.
+    - `voice_chat_volume` (aliases: `speakervol`, `speakervolume`): The volume of the audio from other players.
+      Can be a decimal number.
+      Setting this is the same as executing `/vcc volume speaker <value>`.
+    - `smooth_channel_transition` (aliases: `smoothaudio`): Whether the transition of the audio from a player moving from the left to the right of the local player is smooth or abrupt.

 ### Server
 For the server configuration you can use the commands below.
 Please note that these commands require the sender to be authorized in order to execute them.